-This elementary two-liner is conceptually and logically defective because Keynes did not come to grips with profit and therefore “discarded the draft chapter dealing with it” (Tómasson et al., 2010, p.
+This elementary syllogism is conceptually and logically defective because Keynes did not come to grips with profit and therefore “discarded the draft chapter dealing with it” (Tómasson et al., 2010, p.
 12).
-As a result, all I=S models including the Keynesian multiplier are false until this very day (2011).
+As a result, all I=S models including the Keynesian multiplier are false to this very day (2011).

 To see the enormity of intellectual failure one has to let this sink in: Keynes had no idea of the fundamental concepts of his discipline, viz. profit and income.
 This did not hinder him to talk a lot about capitalism and Laissez-faire and, worst of all, economic methodology.
 Keynes’s economic policy proposals never had a sound theoretical foundation but were at best commonsensical.
 The scientific horror, though, did not stop there.
-After-Keynesians did not realize until this day that there is something fundamentally wrong with Keynes’s two-liner and I=S but still hallucinate about ex ante/ex post (2014).*
+After-Keynesians did not realize to this day that there is something fundamentally wrong with Keynes’s two-liner and I=S but still hallucinate about ex-ante/ ex-post (2014).#1

-So we have two indicators of the logical incapacity of present day economists: Keynesians are since more than 80 years in the dark.
-Sorta-kinda neoclassicals, who are not aware that ‘maximization-and-equilibrium’ (Krugman) is a methodologically inadmissible axiomatic starting point, are since more than 140 years in the dark.
+So we have two indicators of the logical incapacity of present-day economists: Keynesians are for more than 80 years in the dark.
+Sorta-kinda Neoclassicals, who are not aware that ‘maximization-and-equilibrium’ (Krugman) is a methodologically inadmissible axiomatic starting point, are for more than 150 years in the dark.
 This, though, is still not the worst.

 Keynes was by no means an exception.
-Economists in general do not understand what profit is.** This means that all models in which profit appears or, worse, does not at all appear explicitly are definitely false.
-So, economists in general are since Adam Smith in the dark.
+Economists, in general, do not understand what profit is.#2 This means that all models in which profit appears or, worse, does not at all appear explicitly are definitely false.
+So, economists, in general, are since Adam Smith in the dark.
 This, though, is still not the worst.

 Kakarot-Handtke, E. (2011).
 Why Post Keynesianism is Not Yet a Science.
 SSRN Working Paper Series, 1966438: 1–20.
 URL